 Young Henrys, Sydney, New South Wales

-So what’s it like to visit one of these neighbourhood microbreweries?
-They’re popular because of their welcoming, casual vibe.
-At Wayward, which recently extended its trading days to include Mondays, there’s a wall dedicated to photos of the dogs that regularly visit the brewery with their owners, and vintage furniture that makes the community hub feel like an extension of your lounge room.
+Wayward Brewing Company draws in patrons with a welcoming, casual vibe.
+Their beer hall in Camperdown features a wall dedicated to photos of the dogs that regularly visit the brewery with their owners, and vintage furniture that makes the space feel like an extension of your lounge room.
 The taps might be pouring exotic creations such as a passionfruit and yuzu sour beer (Passion of the Puss), while patrons happily play games of giant Jenga and munch on the free popcorn handed out at the bar.

 More articles like this

 Where to stay in Sydney